koendv/arduino-ide-raspberrypi/README-DEVELOPER.md

 ":
 ``Linux_ARM64_app_image`` and
 ``Linux_ARM64_zip``.
 Click to download.
-- When the build is completed, stop the runner and delete your arduino-ide fork.
+- When the build is completed and the binaries downloaded, stop the runner and delete your arduino-ide fork.
 It is no longer needed.

 not truncated.